WebAssembly/interface-types/proposals/interface-types/Explainer.md

 )
 ```

-This example also shows how having explicit adapter instructions allows new
+This example shows how having explicit adapter instructions allows new
 representation choices to be added over time.
 Moreover, the provider module is
 not required to make an all-or-nothing choice; individual parameters can use
 whichever available representation is best.